Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Theoretical properties of discontinuous

-\begin{theorem} Consider a version of DHMC updating all the parameters with the coordinate-wise integrator of Algorithm~\ref{alg:coord_integrator_with_laplace_mom}.
-When taking only one numerical integration step, this version of DHMC coincides with Metropolis-within-Gibbs with a random scan order $\varphi \sim \pi_\Phi(\cdot)$ and a symmetric proposal $\theta_j \pm \epsilon m_j^{-1}$ for each parameter with $\epsilon \sim \pi_{\mathcal{E}}(\cdot)$. \end{theorem} As formulated in Theorem~\ref{thm:dhmc_as_met_with_gibbs}, the version of DHMC corresponds to a Metropolis-within-Gibbs with the univariate proposal distributions coupled via the shared parameter $\epsilon \sim \pi_{\mathcal{E}}(\cdot)$.
-We could also consider a version of DHMC with a fixed stepsize $\epsilon = 1$ but with a mass matrix randomized $(m_1^{-1}, \ldots, m_d^{-1}) \sim \pi_{M^{-1}}(\cdot)$ before each numerical integration step.
-This version would correspond to a more standard Metropolis-within-Gibbs with independent univariate proposals.
+When $L = 1$, the above algorithm recovers random-scan Metropolis-within-Gibbs.
+This can be seen by realizing that Lines~\ref{line:compare_energy} -- \ref{line:mom_flip} of Algorithm~\ref{alg:coord_integrator_with_laplace_mom} coincide with the standard Metropolis acceptance-rejection procedure for $\theta_j$.
+More precisely, the coordinate-wise integrator updates $\theta_j$ to $\theta_j + \epsilon m_j^{-1} \textrm{sign}(p_j)$ only if where the last distributional equality follows from the fact $m_j^{-1} |p_j| \overset{d}{=} \textrm{Exp}(1)$.
+To summarize, when taking only one numerical integration step, the version of \dhmc{} considered here coincides with Metropolis-within-Gibbs with a random scan order $\varphi \sim \pi_\Phi(\cdot)$ and a symmetric proposal $\theta_j \pm \epsilon m_j^{-1}$ for each parameter with $\epsilon \sim \pi_{\mathcal{E}}(\cdot)$.
+We could also consider a version of \dhmc{} with a fixed stepsize $\epsilon = 1$ but with a mass matrix randomized $(m_1^{-1}, \ldots, m_d^{-1}) \sim \pi_{M^{-1}}(\cdot)$ before each numerical integration step; this version would correspond to a more standard Metropolis-within-Gibbs with independent univariate proposals.

-Being a generalization of Metropolis-within-Gibbs, DHMC is guaranteed a superior performance if tuned properly: \begin{corollary} Under any efficiency metric (which may account for computational costs), an optimally tuned DHMC outperforms random-scan Metropolis-within-Gibbs samplers. \end{corollary} In particular, an optimally tuned DHMC will inherit the geometric rergodicity of a corresponding Metropolis-within-Gibbs sampler, sufficient conditions for which are investigated in \cite{johnson13}.\footnote{More general analysis for geometric ergodicity of HMC variants is an active area of research --- see \cite{livingstone16} --- and is beyond the scope of this paper.} In practice, the addition of momentum to Metropolis-within-Gibbs allows for a more efficient update of correlated parameters as empirically shown in the supplement Section~\ref{sec:dhmc_vs_gibbs}.
+Being a generalization of Metropolis-within-Gibbs, \dhmc{} is guaranteed a superior performance: \begin{corollary} Under any efficiency metric, which may account for computational costs per iteration, an optimally tuned \dhmc{} is guaranteed to outperform a class of random-scan Metropolis-within-Gibbs samplers as described above. \end{corollary} In particular, an optimally tuned \dhmc{} will inherit the geometric ergodicity of a corresponding Metropolis-within-Gibbs sampler, sufficient conditions for which are investigated in \cite{johnson13}.
+In practice, the addition of momentum to Metropolis-within-Gibbs allows for a more efficient update of correlated parameters as empirically confirmed in the supplement Section~\ref{sec:dhmc_vs_gibbs}.